Jayz71189/Capstone-Project/README.md

     }
     ```

-### Get all Bookings for a Spot based on the Spot's id
+### Get all Purchases for a Gift based on a User's id

-Return all the bookings for a spot specified by id.
+Return all the purchases for a gift specified by userId.

 - Require Authentication: true
 - Request

   - Method: GET
-  - Route path: /spots/:spotId/bookings
+  - Route path: /gifts/userId/purchases
   - Body: none

-- Successful Response: If you ARE NOT the owner of the spot.
+- Successful Response: If you ARE NOT the owner.

   - Status Code: 200
   - Headers: